Wednesday March 7, 2018 | 7:30PM (Pre-concert talk at 6:30PM)

-One of the world’ s leading pianists, Angela Hewitt regularly appears in recital and with major orchestras around the world.
-Admitted into Gramophone’ s Hall of Fame in 2015, Hewitt’ s performances and recordings of Bach have drawn particular praise, marking her out as one of the composer’s foremost interpreters of our time.
+One of the world’s leading pianists, Angela Hewitt regularly appears in recital and with major orchestras around the world.
+Admitted into Gramophone’s Hall of Fame in 2015, Hewitt’s performances and recordings of Bach have drawn particular praise, marking her as one of the composer’s foremost interpreters of our time.

 Born into a musical family, Angela Hewitt began her piano studies aged three, performing in public at four and a year later winning her first scholarship.
 She studied with Jean-Paul Sévilla and won the 1985 Toronto International Bach Piano Competition.
-Hewitt was awarded an OBE in the Queen’ s Birthday Honours in 2006 and was made a Companion of the Order of Canada (CC) in 2015.
-She lives in London but also has homes in Ottawa and Italy, where she is Artistic Director of the Trasimeno Music Festival.
+Hewitt was appointed Officer of the Most Excellent Order of the British Empire in the Queen’ s Birthday Honours in 2006 and was made a Companion of the Order of Canada in 2015.
+She lives in London but also has homes in Ottawa and in Italy, where she is Artistic Director of the Trasimeno Music Festival.

 Ian Alexander returned to his roots on the West Coast in 2007, after a 25-year career with the Canadian Broadcasting Corporation in Toronto, where he worked in Radio, Television and Digital Media as an on-air host and programming leader in the classical music area, and later as a senior executive at the corporate level.
 For six years, he hosted the nightly concert program Arts National on CBC Stereo.